-Offering costs consist of fees paid to the underwriters, in addition to legal, accounting, regulatory and printing fees that are related to the Company's follow-on offerings which closed on July 21, 2009 and September 25, 2009.
-Accordingly, approximately \$1.0 million of offering costs (net of the underwriting fees) have been charged to capital during the year ended September 30, 2009.
+Offering costs consist of fees and expenses incurred in connection with the public offer and sale of the Company's common stock, including legal, accounting, and printing fees. \$1.1 million of offering costs have been charged to capital during the year ended September 30, 2010.